 Too many left, progressive people, corporations, institutions, and media have swallowed the conflation of biological sex with gender and are throwing “transphobic” accusations around indiscriminately.
 In just a few short years, the word “transphobia” has become a term that no self-respecting person wants to be accused of, as bad as misogyny, homophobia, xenophobia, or racism.
 I’m guessing that most readers of The Nation would read the article’s title and tagline and think: I don’t want to be considered a white supremacist so I better not be — or seem to be — “transphobic”.
 This amounts to transphobia-phobia — a kind of fear of fear itself, which leads to confused, fossilized humans whose maturity becomes quickly stunted when surrounded by similarly fearful people.

 Let me repeat unequivocally that I support every human’s and every generation’s right to question life and redefine words, behavior, and culture according to our individual lights and in relation to “all our relations”, human and non-human.
-But, as I learned in a recent dream, every human and every generation will ultimately have to explain things based on nature’s design: humans are a sexually dimorphic species.
+But every human and every generation will ultimately have to explain things based on nature’s design: humans are a sexually dimorphic species.

 CLOSER TO HOME: A colleague is “bewildered”